-In order to explain the matter-antimatter asymmetry in the Universe, CP-violating processes beyond the ones already known are needed [1].
-A non-vanishing EDM of a subatomic particle is a candidate for such a process, since it is a source of P and T violation leading to CP violation, assuming the CPT-theorem holds.
+In order to explain the matter-antimatter asymmetry in the Universe, $C\mathcal{P}$ -violating processes beyond the ones already known are needed [1].
+A non-vanishing EDM of a subatomic particle is a candidate for such a process, since it is a source of \mathcal{P} and \mathcal{T} violation leading to $C\mathcal{P}$ violation, assuming the CPT-theorem holds.
 An EDM is similar to the MDM (Magnetic Dipole Moment) and is predicted by the SM.
 Its magnitude, however, is expected to be unobservably small with current techniques.
 Therefore, the measurement of an EDM at a higher magnitude would be an indication for further CP violation than explained by the SM.
-The so-called precurser experiments were performed by the JEDI-Collaboration to perform an EDM measurement for deuterons at the storage ring COSY.
-A storage ring allows a direct measurement of an EDM, as the interaction of particle's spin with electromagnetic field results in spin rotations defined by EDM and MDM contribution [2,3].
-In order to separate systematic effects caused by misaligned elements, steerer contributions, etc., from a potential EDM signal, spin tracking simulations in a simulation model of COSY are required [4].
-The software tool used to study and benchmark the deuertons EDM effect in a simulation is the Fortran based library Bmad [5].
+The so-called precurser experiments were carried out by the JEDI-Collaboration to perform an EDM measurement for deuterons at the storage ring COSY.
+A storage ring allows a direct measurement of an EDM, as the interaction of particle's spin with electromagnetic field results in spin rotations defined by EDM and MDM contribution [2, 3].
+In order to separate systematic effects caused by misaligned elements, steerer contributions, unknown longitudinal fields, etc., from a potential EDM signal, spin tracking simulations in a simulation model of COSY are required [4].
+The software tool used to study and benchmark the deuerton EDM effect in a simulation is the Fortran based library Bmad [5].